 Listen, if this were a list of the best Targaryen kings, Viserys wouldn’t even be an afterthought, but it’s not.
 It’s an article about the best House of the Dragon characters, and we adore Viserys.
 Why?
 Well, he might be as useful as a chocolate teapot, but he’s damn well relatable.

-You see, unlike the rest of the characters, who are squabbling over the throne, and despite the fact he lives in a world where dragons are real, what Viserys wants is quite realistic.
-He wants his family to get on and stop being awful to each other, and it’s really hard not to empathise with that.
+You see, unlike the rest of the characters, who are squabbling over the throne, and despite the fact he lives in a world where dragons are real, what King Viserys Targaryen wants is quite realistic.
+He wants his family to get on and stop being awful to each other, and it’s really hard not to empathize with that.

 A lot of it comes down to Considine’s nuanced performance.
 It would have been easy to make Viserys into a pantomime buffoon, but Considine doesn’t play the good king as a fool.
 There are too many little tics, glances, and scowls that flit across his king’s face for that to be true.
 No, Considine plays Viserys as being acutely aware of the problems plaguing his family; he’s just choosing to turn a blind eye to them.